 What is a new version?

 Figshare supports versioning for both items and collections.
-Because projects are a continues piece of work with start date and finish date they are not candidates for versioning.
+Because projects are a continuous piece of work with a start date and finish date they are not candidates for versioning.

 There are a couple of changes that would trigger versioning.
 These rules are a bit different between items and collections.

 Provided it is a public figshare item, the following actions will trigger versioning when saving publicly:

 - Replacing files

 - Removing the metadata only flag and uploading files

 - Replacing the link associated to a linked item